Article 1 Scope

 11.2.
-Complaints and remarks should be sent to the following address: Invoicing Department, Industrieweg 118 B1, B – 9032 Wondelgem (Ghent) and email@example.com or to the Quality department firstname.lastname@example.org.
+Complaints and remarks must be sent to the following address: Invoicing Department, Industrieweg 118 B1, B – 9032 Wondelgem (Ghent) and firstname.lastname@example.org or to the Quality Department at email@example.com.

 Article 12 Termination – consequences of termination – suspension – force majeure

 12.1.
 In case a judicial agreement is requested by or granted to the customer, as well as in case of bankruptcy or apparent insolvency of the customer, Transuniverse has the right to terminate all agreements with immediate effect and without justification, without the customer being able to claim any compensation.